szabgab/github-actions-for-pr-branches/README.md

 So in-house developers would use any branchname except ones starting with `pr/` and contirbutors could use a branch name like `pr/SOMETHING`.

+The name `pr/` was picked arbitrarily.
+You could use any prefix there.

 See my [list of GitHub Workflow examples](https://code-maven.com/github-actions).